 Additionally, Katie is an Assistant Professor at Azusa Pacific University School of Nursing where she teaches undergraduate and graduate nursing students.
 Katie received her Master of Science in Nursing from California State University Los Angeles, and completed a post master’s Nurse Practitioner program at Azusa Pacific University.
 Katie is a member of the American Association of Critical Care Nurses, the American Academy of Nurse Practitioners, and the American Association for the Study of Liver Disease.

-Katherine Hall, PhD, FNP-BC is a board-certified Nurse Practitioner who specializes in treating patients with liver disease, and caring for patients before and after liver transplantation.
+Katherine Hall, PhD, FNP-BC is a board-certified Nurse Practitioner who specializes in treating patients with liver disease and caring for patients before and after liver transplantation.

 Katherine has a passion for treating patients in rural areas providing excellent care and individual service.
 Katherine contributed to the development of two major liver transplant programs, liver centers, and outreach programs for patients with liver disease.

 Katherine consults to Transplant Programs, and Advisory Boards across the country, applying expertise in administration, clinical, research, and education.
 Katherine held a position as Assistant Professor in the School of Nursing and School of Medicine to share this passion with students.
 Katherine contributes to research and publications in the study of liver disease.
-Katherine is a member of American Academy of Nurse Practitioners (AANP), the American Association of the Study of Liver Diseases, (AASLD), International Transplant Nurse Society (ITNS), and Sigma Theta Tau International.
+Katherine is a member of the American Academy of Nurse Practitioners (AANP), the American Association of the Study of Liver Diseases, (AASLD), International Transplant Nurse Society (ITNS), and Sigma Theta Tau International.
 Katherine brings over 30 years of expertise to the Southern California GI and Liver Centers.